bcsefercik/comp551-project/README.md

 2. Close any running freenect driver and re-run as:
     ```roslaunch freenect_launch freenect.launch load_driver:=false```

-3. If you want to visualization:
+3. If you want to viz:
     run rviz, create a PointCloud2 display of the topic /camera/depth_registered/points with the fixed frame
     /camera_link